tzolic/input_handler/README.md

 # Input Handler 👨‍🔧

+## Description 🔍

+A function that handles user input length and condition errors.

 ## Purpose 🎯

 Offer a simpler, more efficient solution for input error handling, replacing repetitive while-loop approaches.